-To verify the TLS 1.1 protocol is enabled on R2, ensure the following key is set to 0:
+To verify the TLS 1.1 protocol is enabled on R2, ensure the following key is set to 0.
+At the time of this writing, TLS 1.1 is only supported on Windows Server 2008 R2.

-$\label{thm:local} $$HKLM\System\CurrentControl\SecurityProviders\SCHANNEL\Protocols\STLS 1.1\Server\SDisabledByDefault$
+HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.1\Server\DisabledByDefault

-To verify the TLS 1.2 protocol has been enabled on R2, ensure the following key is set to 0:
+To verify the TLS 1.2 protocol has been enabled on R2, ensure the following key is set to 0.
+At the time of this writing, TLS 1.2 is only supported on Windows Server 2008 R2.